Three Shires Towing Training is provided by fully qualified Driving Instructors on a one to one basis.

 TRAINERS if you follow this link to the exemption certificate it will download automatically and you should carry a completed copy with you.

-We are currently providing towing training within Bedfordshire, Cambridgeshire, Leighton Buzzard, Luton and Northamptonshire.
+We are currently providing towing training within Bedfordshire, Cambridgeshire, and Northamptonshire.
+(Test centres used are at Northampton and Peterborough)

 Please contact us using the following link Contact Us we look forward to hearing from you.